profzeller/ForgeCTF/README.md

 - CLI tool to export ForgeCTF challenges to CTFd
 - Packer template for deploying ForgeCTF as a Proxmox-ready VM
-- Web-based instructor tools for managing labs
+- Instructor UI for managing labs and generating content faster

 ---